nova-labs/wareporting/README.md

 # wareporting

   This is a Flask Python app to pull pre-defined reports out of Wild Apricot using the API.
 It is intended for use in situations where the built-in reports are not sufficient.
+The application automatically pages through results from Wild Apricot list endpoints using a default page size of 500 records.

 # Installation